RajSuriyan/Algos/README.md

 # Algos
-There are some Algorithm Developed By Me For Hacker Rank Problems
+These are some Algorithm Developed By Me For Hacker Rank Problems